 Choosing the best travel backpack is the most crucial part of traveling, as it can literally make or break a trip.
 Ever made the wrong choice with a backpack?
 I have, and it resulted in miserable days with bad back pain and more effort in carrying my things than it ever should have been.

 Whatever type of travel that you are doing, you should really put time into really thinking about what you will need.

-What size bag will be best for the trip?
+What size backpack will be best for the trip?
 Will you need padded straps or a sturdy frame?
-All these questions should be addressed before you make your choice because at the end of the day, a bag is an investment and putting extra thought to your purchase is something we highly recommend.
+All these questions should be addressed before you make your choice because at the end of the day, a backpack is an investment and putting extra thought to your purchase is something we highly recommend.

-- 10 How to Choose the Best Travel Backpack for You
+- How Do I Choose the Right Travel Backpack?

 - Best Overall Travel Backpack – Nomatic 40L Travel Bag

 - Best Women’s General Backpack – Osprey Fairview 55L

 - Best Women’s Backpack for Gear – Osprey Sirrus 50L

 - Best Men’s General Backpack – Osprey Farpoint 55L